How to apply to become an RCMP officer

 You will need to create a GC jobs account to complete your online application.

-The RCMP job posting for police officers will soon be available on the Government of Canada's Jobs website.
+The RCMP job posting for police officers is on the Government of Canada's Jobs website.
 To find the posting:

 - Look under the "Jobs open to the public" tab in the search results